agentio/serviceinfrastructure/content/docs/serviceinfrastructure/serviceconfig.md

 ---
 ## Service Configuration

-Service Configuration is the central format of Service Management and arose from Google internal API practice.
-It consists of the [Service](https://github.com/googleapis/googleapis/blob/d54f4e947e77b86ea2e0e243c92a174032098a54/google/api/service.proto#L47) proto and the messages that it contains.
-API developers often provide this "service config" in YAML files that conform to the schema defined by the protos, but typically they only provide fragments of the full configuration and tools fill in the rest.
+Service Configuration is the central format of Service Management.
+It arose from Google internal API practice and consists of the [Service](https://github.com/googleapis/googleapis/blob/d54f4e947e77b86ea2e0e243c92a174032098a54/google/api/service.proto#L47) proto and the messages that it includes as fields.
+API developers often provide this "service config" in YAML or JSON files that conform to the schema defined by the protos, but typically they only provide fragments of the full configuration; tools fill in the rest.

 ## An Example Service Configuration